-Since I needed the doors to be 9 1/2′ tall, we had to join together pieces of plywood.
+Since I needed the doors to be 9 1/2′ tall, we had to join together pieces of plywood to extend the length some.
 The planer helped smooth the edge a bit.

 Here are the doors painted and hung.
 I was a little worried it would be hard to hang, but they slid on like butter.
 I worried for about half a second if the rail would hold the weight, it did!

 Exactly what I needed for some privacy in this room without losing the large openings permanently.
 You wouldn’t believe how quiet the rail is.
 There is no noise whatsoever.